WIOA National Dislocated Worker Grants / WIA National Emergency Grants

 Length and Time Phasing of Assistance

-Applications for DWG funds can be funded in whole or in part.
-Generally, DWGs are funded incrementally.
+Generally, DWGs are funded incrementally, with a portion of the full award made initially and additional funds released as needed.
 Awarded DWG funds may be expended during the months remaining in the Program Year in which the grant award is made plus the subsequent two program years.
-Generally, planned project durations should not exceed 24 months.
 Method of awarding/releasing assistance: Letter.

 Who do I contact about this opportunity?